basil08/jekyll-now/bookshelf.md

 14. **The Catcher in the Rye - by J. D. Salinger**

 Teenage angst overload?
 Pimples?
 Defiance?
 Insanity?
 Cynical?
 Vulnerable?
 All check.
-A classic which painted for the first time an image of an adolescent.
+A classic which painted for the definitive _modern_ adolescent.
 Lots of memorable characters, Holden Caulfield being the most.
 I hardly (and thankfully!) connect with Holden.
 Infact, it set me thinking _if I am missing out_. :shrug:

 15. **Head First JavaScript - by Morrison (O' Reilly Press)**